nomppy/nomppy.github.io/content/posts/impostor.md

 this is the crux of the matter: i'm okay with living a normal, peaceful life, but i'm afraid of being seen as mediocre, and giving up my identity(ies). classic impostor syndrome.

+# 9 (update)
+> Students with a fixed mindset equate talent with doing things easily.
+> Consequently, they see struggling with problems as evidence that they do not have ability.
+> -_Francis Su, "Mathematics for Human Flourishing"_

+this was actually one of the first things i happened across after sending out the initial post. complete coincidence, but it's exactly the source of my impostor syndrome. when you're slow to do a problem and someone sitting next to you breezes through like a natural, of course you start feeling inferior.

+in the modern era of competition math, physics, CS, which all to some extent emphasize speed, it's hard not to draw the conclusion that speed = talent.
+"she got his phd in 3 years", "he finished the pset in [borderline unreasonable] minutes" — look around: evidence of our obsession with speed is everywhere.

+i felt really validated by what fields medalist [Laurent Schwartz](https://en.wikipedia.org/wiki/Laurent_Schwartz) said:

+> In spite of my success, I was deeply uncertain about my own intellectual capacity; I thought I was unintelligent.
+And it is true that I was, and still am, rather slow.
+I need time to seize things because I always need to understand them fully.

+while i dont agree with su's attribution to a "fixed mindset", because you can believe in malleable intellect and feel stupid at the same time, everything else he said was perfect. struggling doesn't mean you're incapable, and being slow doesn't make you less talented.

+i am of course assuaging my own worries as much as i want to convince you of them. but one thing is certain — struggle builds resilience, and persisting to the end builds confidence. if we shift our focus from trying to quantify talent, but rather personal virtues, the fog lifts and everything doesn't seem so bleak anymore.

 [^1]: if you or a loved one wants to start writing, all you have to do is to get sad and then think deeply about your experience to see if there's anything valuable or interest you can extract from it. it's not like sadness is in short supply.
 [^2]: some people seem to have a much better idea of where they're at relative to their past. if you're one of these supernatural people, i envy you and please tell me how you do it.
 [^3]: for all of high school, i slept around 8-9 hours a day, but i'm gradually trying to reduce my sleep hours to squeeze more time out for work. frankly, if i hadn't slept less this week, i wouldn't have gotten everything done.
 [^4]: there is this really great book called "Mathematics for Human Flourshing", by Francis Su,  which talks about all the ways that math satisfies human needs. one of the chapters is beauty, and in it the author describes four different types of beauty. the sensory, wondrous, insightful, and transcent beauties. you should read it, even you think you don't like math.
-[^5]: i recently found [this blog](https://nicoles.substack.com/p/finding-the-right-people) that has a good take on being intentional with your choice of friends. mostly, it suggests choosing to hang out with people who are admirably different from me, "free in ways that you're not", learning small things from each person you admire.
+[^5]: i like this take on being intentional with your choice of friends. mostly, it suggests choosing to hang out with people who are admirably different from me, "free in ways that you're not", learning small things from each person you admire.